pavelmc/Si5351mcu/README.md

 * Keep it as small as possible (Smallest firmware footprint)
 * Less phase and click noise possible (Playing with every trick possible)
+* Make it as fast as possible (thanks to @birdwes for I2C busrt mode write)

 The main purpose is to be used in Radio receiver projects, so this two mentioned goals are the golden rule.